-ADDENDIY COA.
-CREATING A DIALOGUE AT A DESTAUDANT TARLE RETWEEN THE

-AFFERDIX CEA.
-CREATING A DIALOGOL AT A RESTAURANT TABLE, DETWELK THE WAITER AND THE GUEST.
+APPENDIX C2A: CREATING A DIALOGUE AT A RESTAURANT TABLE, BETWEEN THE WAITER AND THE GUEST.
 Task: Read the dialogue.
 Complete the gaps 1-7 with the questions A-G. Waiter: Good morning.
 How can I help you?
 Guest: Good morning.
 I see these nice eggs on the table.
-(1)?
-Some kind of Easter tradition?
+(1) kind of Easter tradition?
 Waiter: Oh, yes.
 These are Easter eggs.
 In Serbia, it is a custom to paint eggs.
 You will see them in many places during the Easter holiday.

-Guest.
+3 Guest.
 That's interesting.
 (2)?
 (2) In restaurants only?
 Waiter: Good question - not only in restaurants.
 Easter eggs are placed in almost every house, but in restaurants and shops as well.
 Guest: Yes, the eggs look really nice.
-(3)?
-Display the eggs as a decoration?
+(3) decoration?
 Or do you also eat them?
 Waiter: Yes, they are usually nicely decorated.
 And they are painted in different colours.
 But they are also for food.
 And we also have this tradition of 'pocking' the Easter eggs, or cracking the eggs.
 Guest: I'm not sure what it means.
 (4)?
 Waiter: So the eggs are not just for decoration.
 What happens is that during the day people visit each other and bring the painted eggs, usually a couple or several of them.
 Then we have this little contest or a game, which is called 'pocking' of Easter eggs.

-Guest: (5)?
-How do you play this game?
-Waiter: Let me explain.
+Guest: (5) Waiter: Let me explain.
 It is very simple.
 What you do is you take one painted egg, and the other person takes one as well.
 Then you just tap or knock your egg against the other egg.
 Whoever cracks the other person's egg is the winner and the cracked eggs are usually eaten.
 And you repeat this with different people.
-It is fun, and you can imagine that during

-Easter people eat a lot of boiled eggs.
+It is fun, and you can imagine that during Easter people eat a lot of boiled eggs.
 Guest: That's really interesting.
 (6)?